withastro/roadmap/proposals/0027-content-schemas.md

 - Update Markdown & MDX to reference the Project Structure docs, and expand [Importing Markdown](https://docs.astro.build/en/guides/markdown-content/#importing-markdown) to a more holistic "Using Markdown" section
 - Add a "local content" section to the [Data Fetching](https://docs.astro.build/en/guides/data-fetching/) page

 We can also ease migration for users that *already* have a `src/content/` directory used for other purposes.
-For instance, can warn users with a `src/content/` that a) contains other file types or b) does not contain any `~schema` files.
+For instance, we can warn users with a `src/content/` that a) contains other file types or b) does not contain any `schema` files.

 # Unresolved questions